realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 - Rigidity
 - Reduced adaptability

 These are not failures.
-They are tradeoffs inherent to efficiency under constraint.
+They are **tradeoffs inherent to efficiency under constraint**.

+Efficiency always narrows optionality.

 ---

 ## Breakdown and Reweighting

-When a habituated cycle becomes energetically non-viable—because constraints shift or costs exceed capacity—the system produces negative feedback.
+When a habituated cycle becomes non-viable—because constraints shift or costs exceed available capacity—the system produces negative feedback.

 This feedback appears as:
 - Fatigue